What Is Git Upstream and How to Set an Upstream Branch

 Method 1: Set Upstream Branch Using Git Push

-Using git push to set an upstream branch is the most straightforward way to set upstream branches in Git.
+Using git push is the fastest way to set a single upstream branch:

-1. Create a new branch and give it a name.
-We named ours test.
-Switch to it using the checkout command with the -b option:
+1. Create a new branch and switch to it using the checkout command with the -b option:

-2. Set upstream branch using the git push command with the -u extension or use the longer version --set-upstream.
-Replace <branch name> with your branch name.
+2. Set the upstream branch using the git push command with the -u extension:

 Method 2: Set Upstream Branch Using Alias